imatix/gsl/README.txt

 Some functions take no arguments.

-If a function is given an incorrect number of errors gsl will print an error on the console and terminate.
+If a function is given an incorrect number of errors GSL will print an error on the console and terminate.

 If the provided arguments are of the wrong type or otherwise incorrect, the functions will return an undefined result, which can be handled with the default operator and tested